What is a Business Plan?

 - To solicit opinions and invaluable advice from people, including those in your intended field of business.
 Inputs from experts could save you from potentially disastrous mistakes that can result in unnecessary hardships.
 People to meet with include your investors, family members, banker, lawyer, attorney, business mentors, trusted business friends, potential customers, competitors (distant ones), potential landlords, and the Small Business Associations or groups.

-Stick with short-term objectives and modify the plan as your business progresses because long-range planning becomes meaningless because the reality of your business can be different from your initial concept.
+Stick with short-term objectives and modify the plan as your business progresses because long-term planning becomes meaningless because the reality of your business can be different from your initial concept.

 Be extremely conservative in predicting capital requirements, timelines, sales and profits.
 Few business plans correctly anticipate how much money and time will be required.